 And the impact on people who visits these sites cannot be overlooked.
 George Shiras III first visited Laughing Whitefish Lake at the age of 11.
 Several decades later, while involved in federal policy-making as a legislator and then as a trustee of the National Geographic Society, Shiras was an early advocate of the Migratory Bird Law.
 This federal legislation, still a forceful tool for conservation, can trace its roots to one particular place now preserved by The Nature Conservancy.
 One wonders if some young person recreating this summer at Echo Lake might go on to have an equally important impact on the policies needed to preserve the natural world upon which all life depends.

 How to Visit.
-Information and directions to the Echo Lake, Laughing Whitefish Lake, and 16 other preserves of The Nature Center can be found at this page at nature.org.
+Information and directions to the Echo Lake, Laughing Whitefish Lake, and 16 other preserves of The Nature Conservancy in Michigan can be found at this page at nature.org.

 Thanks to Tina Hall (pictured) and all the staff of The Nature Conservancy's UP Office for their great work and support; a big personal thank you to Danielle Miller.